akoutmos/prom_ex/README.md

 ## Installation

-This library is still under active development with changing APIs and forked dependencies...use at your own risk :).
+This library is still under active development with changing API contracts and forked dependencies...use at your own risk for now :).

 [Available in Hex](https://hex.pm/packages/prom_ex), the package can be installed by adding `prom_ex` to your list of dependencies in `mix.exs`: